cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 1. Provide an **[Ingest Service](#ingest-service)** implemented as a data companion that can pull data from the node and store it on its own storage (database)
-2. Provide its own storage ([Database](#database)) that can persist the data using a [database schema](#database-schema) that can store information that was fetched from the full node in a structured and normalized manner.
+2. Provide a storage ([Database](#database)) that can persist the data using a [database schema](#database-schema) that can store information that was fetched from the full node in a structured and normalized manner.
 3. Do not enforce any breaking changes to the existing RPC.
 4. Ensure the responses returned by the [RPC Companion v1 endpoint](#rpc-endpoint) is wire compatible with the existing CometBFT JSONRPC endpoint.
 5. Implement tests to verify backwards compatibility.
 6. Be able to handle multiple concurrent requests and return idempotent responses.
-7. Do not crash or panic if the querying demand is very high or large responses are returned.
-8. Storage optimized for an access pattern of faster read throughput than write.
+7. Use a database that is optimized for an access pattern of faster read throughput than write throughput for storing data.
-9. Provide metrics to allow operators to properly monitor the services and infrastructure.
+8. Provide metrics to allow operators to properly monitor the services and infrastructure.

 It is ***NOT*** in the scope of the **RPC Companion**: